Macular Degeneration Treatment

 Macular Degeneration is the leading cause of vision loss, affecting more than 10 million Americans – more than cataracts and glaucoma combined!
 Macular Degeneration refers to a degeneration of the centra part of the retina, called the macula.
 The macula is responsible for focusing the light received by the eye into a central area and sends that image up the optic nerve to the brain, which interprets the image.
 Importantly it controls our ability to read, drive a car, recognize faces or colors, and see objects in fine detail.

 There are 2 forms of macular degeneration

 - Dry Macular Degeneration – toxic byproducts accumulate in the Bruch’s membrane, forming yellow spots, called drusen.
-The pigment layer can also erode, making it hard for the the body to clear this material from the eye.
-Light sensitive cells of the macula slowly break down.
+The pigment layer can also erode, making it hard for the body to clear this material from the eye.
+Light-sensitive cells of the macula slowly break down.
 This is the most common type, accounting for 90 percent of diagnosed cases.

 - Wet Macular Degeneration – blood vessels invade the retina and begin bleeding, causing sudden vision loss.
 About 10 percent of cases, but results in 90 percent of legal blindness.
 It is considered advanced macular degeneration

 - Age-related macular degeneration is the most common cause of vision loss in adults over 60